hadleymcneill/Rockepy/README.md

   <img src="utilities/assets/Tutorial_3_flight_path_angle.png" width="650" height="350">
 </p>

-_Some of the available reporting options used for orbital and sub-orbital flight analysis._
+_Some of the available reporting options used for orbital and sub-orbital flight analyses._

 ---